auxsophia/auxsophia.github.io/_pages/philosophy/quotes.md

 If you always put limits on everything you do, physical or anything else, it will spread into your work and into your life.
 There are no limits.
 There are only plateaus, and you must not stay there, you must go beyond them.

-Adapt what is useful, reject what is useless, and add what is specifically your own.
+### Research your own experience; absorb what is useful, reject what is useless and add what is essentially your own.

 Knowing is not enough; we must apply.
 Willing is not enough; we must do.